ProemArchitects/ProemArchitects.github.io/practice/philosophy.md

 	Achitect, Project Director
 	M.Arch from Lusiada University of Lisbon, Portugal.

-Working within the team since 2007, Filipa experienced diferent roles through time and was involved in most of the projects developed in Portugal and aborad since then.
-Aside from the role of architect, as Quantity Surveyor she was involved in the stages of design and construction for the Sundy Praia Lodge, a Beach Resort in São Tomé e Principe with tented-villas built as wood-paneled huts selected by the National Geographic for the ‘unique lodges of the world’.
+Working within the team since 2007, Filipa experienced diverse roles throughout her practice and was involved in most of the projects developed in Portugal and aboard .
+Aside from the role of architect, and Quantity Surveyor she was involved in the stages of design and construction for the Sundy Praia Lodge, a Beach Resort in São Tomé e Principe with tented-villas built as wood-paneled huts selected by the National Geographic for the ‘unique lodges of the world’.

 ## Sara Saragossa , MsArch

 	Achitect, Project Director
+	MArch University of Lisbon

 Master in urban and building preservation by Universidade de Lisboa, Faculdade de Arquitectura, Lisbon, Portugal.
 In 2018, Sara received the Mateus Fernandes Architecture Prize in Portugal.
 Since 2012, she was responsible for projects in Kuwait, Iran, Qatar and Saudi Arabia, specially related to Hospitality and F&B. In 2016, she was Assistant Professor at Kuwait University, College of Architecture.
 Sara has a large experience in interior design for renown brands as Fairmont and Oberoi hotels.